NEARBuilders/near-bos-webcomponent/README.md

 The `near-social-viewer` web component supports loading a redirect map from the session storage, which is useful when using the viewer for local development or test pipelines.

 By setting the session storage key `nearSocialVMredirectMap` to the JSON value of the redirect map, the web component will pass this to the VM Widget config.

+You can also use the same mechanism as [near-discovery](https://github.com/near/near-discovery/) where you can load components from a locally hosted [bos-loader](https://github.com/near/bos-loader) by adding the key `flags` to localStorage with the value `{"bosLoaderUrl": "http://127.0.0.1:3030" }`.